Military Affairs

 Aerospace Studies (Air Force ROTC)

-The Department of Aerospace Studies provides interested students the opportunity to become a General Military Candidate in the Air Force Reserve Officers' Training Corps (AFROTC).
-Enrollment in AFROTC transitions an AS student into an AFROTC cadet, which permits a cadet to compete for a commission as a Second Lieutenant in the United States Air Force or the United States Space Force.
-To become an active cadet at Detachment 085, each eligible UCB or crosstown student must have at least three full academic years remaining in their bachelor's degree program; under certain circumstances, a student may join the AFROTC program while simultaneously completing a graduate degree program.
+The Department of Aerospace Studies provides interested students with the opportunity to become a General Military Candidate in the AFROTC.
+To become an active cadet at Detachment 085, Berkeley or crosstown students must have at least three full academic years remaining in their bachelor's degree program.
+Under certain circumstances, a student may join the AFROTC program while simultaneously completing a graduate degree program.

 Developing a leader's character requires more than academics.
 In addition to the AS courses, active cadets are required to attend: